 “Actually, Miss Hale, I do find that hard to believe.
 Why didn’t you just drive over them?”

 “What, and get prosecuted for cruelty to animals!”

 “Same difference … sir.”
 She suddenly noticed Danny standing there, looking amused.
 She looked him up and down, approvingly.

 Seddon stood up.
 “Miss Hale, I’d like you to meet Mr. Golightly.
 He’s interested in the Julian Granger House.
-Could you arrange to show him around please?
+Could you arrange to show him around, please?
 Now would be a good time!”

 Danny looked at Miss Hale.
 About thirty, ten years on him, but tall, slim, long ash-blonde hair, heavyish up top, not especially pretty but attractive, wearing black-framed glasses.
-No rings on her fingers neither.
+No rings on her fingers either.
 Whoa, a dolly bird in glasses!
 That did it for him; he felt like all his Christmases had come at once.

 As Seddon watched them leave, he made a quick calculation.
 At Miss Hale – Freda’s – current rate of three hundred pounds a night, he’d be able to afford thirteen hundred more nights with her!
 That was, hmm, just over ten years at three times a week, the maximum Dolores would believe his tale of ‘working down in Devon.’
 At his age, that was probably the most he could manage anyway, even with Viagra.
 He wasn’t worried about Danny; he’d move on to younger and better-looking birds.
-He picked up the lottery ticket and pressed his lips to it, imagining it was a certain part of Freda’s anatomy.
+Picking up the lottery ticket, he pressed his lips to it, imagining it was a certain part of Freda’s anatomy.
 He was awoken from his reverie by the shop bell ringing again.
 He looked up, startled.
 “Delores, er, hello, my dear, what a nice, er … surprise.”